chanzuckerberg/czid-dag/README.md

 Changes to X or Y force recomputation of all results when a sample is rerun using idseq-web.
 Changes to Z do not force recomputation when the sample is rerun - the pipeline will lazily reuse existing outputs in AWS S3.

 3.16.1
-  - touch current stage reference downloads before deleting LRU references
+  - implement LRU policy for reference downloads cache

 - 3.16.0
   - Only compute insert size metrics for RNA reads if we have an organism-specific gtf file